Nilspace factors for general uniformity seminorms, cubic exchangeability and limits: Measure-theoretic preliminaries

 \\ We now turn to properties of couplings that involve measure disintegration.
 To handle disintegrations and related tools in a convenient way, in this subsection we assume that $\varOmega$ is a Borel probability space.
 The main type of disintegration that we use applies to a coupling $\mu\in \coup(\varOmega,S)$ relative to a projection $p_T:\Omega^S\to \Omega^T$ and the subcoupling $\mu_T$.
 A reference for this result is \cite[(17.35) ii)]{Ke}.

-To begin with, we want to ensure that in such a disintegration almost the fibre measures can be assumed to be couplings in $\coup(\varOmega,S\setminus T)$.
-We are able to ensure this when $T$ is of the following kind. \begin{defn}[Local set] Let $\mu\in\coup(\varOmega,S)$.
+First we want to ensure that in such a disintegration almost all the fibre measures are couplings in $\coup(\varOmega,S\setminus T)$.
+This will be shown to hold when $T$ is of the following kind. \begin{defn}[Local set] Let $\mu\in\coup(\varOmega,S)$.
 We say that a set $T\subset S$ is $\mu$-\emph{local} (or \emph{local in} $\mu$) if for every $v\in S\setminus T$ the $\sigma$-algebras $\mc{A}^S_v$ and $\mc{A}^S_T$ are independent in $\mu$. \end{defn} Note that the family of local subsets of $S$ is closed under intersection.
 We also have the following fact, which is a straightforward consequence of Lemma \ref{lem:indepclosed}. \begin{lemma} For a fixed $T\subset S$, the couplings in $\coup(\varOmega,S)$ in which $T$ is local form a closed set in $\coup(\varOmega,S)$. \end{lemma} The following lemma ensures the property relative to disintegrations mentioned above.